Ketamine Assisted Psychotherapy:

 A Pathway to Deep Healing and Inner Transformation

-FAQs
+Ketamine FAQs

 • I treat ketamine sessions like a ceremony.
 I smudge the room, call in safe ancestors and spirit guides.
-I believe this work is very sacred- even if its not a plant medicine.
+I believe this work is very sacred- even if it’s not a plant medicine.
 Intention is everything.
 I also utilize live sound healing and singing during the journey.
 This helps regulate our nervous systems and keeps the energy pure and light.

 • At this time insurance does not cover ketamine.
 However, I am happy to provide a super bill that you can submit for possible reimbursement.

-$150 for Medical Provider
+$250 for Medical Provider

 $30-50 for Ketamine